Overview

 Renting a car in Lyon is useful for exploring nearby regions and countryside areas.

-Where to Stay
+Where to Stay in Lyon

 Lyon’s neighbourhoods range from historic districts to lively modern areas.
 Staying centrally allows easy access to cultural landmarks and dining spots, while surrounding areas offer a quieter atmosphere.
 The city’s efficient public transport system makes it easy to explore different districts regardless of where you stay.